 Unsurprisingly, all those wins have translated to whole lot of dollars.
 He’s won $91 million in career prize money, according to Forbes, a figure that trails only Woods.

 Mickelson’s biggest payday came in 2018, when he defeated Woods in a winner-take-all, pay-per-view event dubbed “The Match.”
 Lefty took home a whopping $9 million for the entertaining victory.

-He’s teaming up with Tom Brady against Tiger Woods and Peyton Manning to raise money for COVID-19 relief in “The Match: Champions for Charity” at the Medalist Golf Club in Hobe Sound, Florida, right next to where Michael Jordan’s new golf course lies.
+He teamed up with NFL quarterback Tom Brady against Tiger Woods and Peyton Manning to raise money for COVID-19 relief in “The Match: Champions for Charity” in May 2020 at the Medalist Golf Club in Hobe Sound, Florida, right next to where Michael Jordan’s new golf course lies.

 Phil Mickelson Endorsements

 The bulk of Mickelson’s net worth comes from his endorsement deals.

 Forbes reported that the left-hander has netted $700 million over his career in sponsorship deals alone.
 The American people love Phil, and they apparently buy whatever he puts his face on.

 Mickelson’s partners and sponsor have included Rolex, Amgen, Callaway Golf, Workday, KPMG, Intrepid Financial Partners, Exxon Mobil, Titleist, Ford, Enbrel, Grayhawk, Mizzen+Main and Barclays.
 That’s quite the list for the three-time Masters champion.